JordansGit/ip-address-tracker/README.md

 For user's IP info, I haven't yet included a failure scenario if user doesn't give access to location access.

 Since I started this project ages ago, I didn't worry about the css of making it responsive, main focus was practicing JS skills.

+Update:
+- site fully works locally but doesn't work on github because the api call to ip-api.com uses http not https, and in order to use https, i'd need to pay for a key, which I'm not doing.